-“Um, probably,” I replied to the first friend, NV, not that I knew anything about Mona.
-Rather, the way in which NV had asked the question had pulled that response out of me: NV was wide-eyed and her voice was low, yet abrupt, conveying that Mona was a strange spectacle and a case of Enter at Own Risk.
+“Probably,” I replied to the first friend, NV, not that I knew anything about MONA.
+Rather, the way in which she’d asked the question had pulled that response out of me: NV was wide-eyed and her voice was low, yet abrupt, which conveyed to me that MONA was a strange spectacle and a case of Enter at Own Risk.

 The element of mystery and the promise of surprise (whether nice or nasty) had convinced me that Jim and I had to go…

-We made our first enquiry about booking the MR-1, Mona Roma Ferry, to Mona and back at the Brooke St Pier Hobart ticket service desk.
-By this stage I knew that Mona was a Museum of Old and New Art, but the enigmatic mystery of Mona was still all pervading:Meeting mona ticket lady convo-no emoji fill
+We made our first enquiry about booking the MR-1, Mona Roma Ferry, to MONA and back at the Brooke St Pier Hobart ticket service desk.
+By this stage I knew that MONA was a Museum of Old and New Art, but the enigmatic mystery of MONA was still all pervading:MONA ticket lady - time

 ⇒TIP: ASK YOUR HOBART HOTEL RECEPTION WHICH TICKETS FOR TOURIST ATTRACTIONS AND EVENTS THEY CAN ARRANGE FOR YOU.
 JIM WAS ABLE TO PURCHASE TICKETS TO MONA AND THE MONA ROMA FERRY VIA THE MACQ 01 HOTEL RECEPTION, WHICH SAVED US HAVING TO GO BACK TO BROOKE ST PIER TO PRE-BOOK.
 ASK ANY HOTEL IN THE WORLD WHAT BOOKINGS AND TICKET PURCHASES THEY CAN MAKE ON YOUR BEHALF FROM RECEPTION!

-I got off the Mona Roma Ferry feeling that the “titillating” experience of having “Boobarella” aboard (see WHAT THE..?! on the Mona Ferry post) had been a precursor, a scene setter, an eye-catching fascinator ahead of the enigma called MONA, the entrance of which lay up the 99 steps in front of me.
+I got off the Mona Roma (MR-1) Ferry feeling that the “titillating” experience of having “Boobarella” aboard (see WHAT THE..?! on the Mona Ferry post) had been a precursor – a scene setter – for the enigma called MONA, the entrance of which lay up the 99 steps ahead.
 I was buzzing with anticipation, open and eager for the land of peculiarities waiting for us.

 Curiosity No. 1